daviidy/Remote-jobs-scraper/README.md

 How many jobs do you want to see per page ?
-Choose a number > 0 3
+Choose a number > 0 3 C:/Ruby27-x64/lib/ruby/gems/2.7.0/gems/nokogiri-1.10.10-x64-mingw32/lib/nokogiri/html/document.rb:199:in `parse' Loading...
-[DEPRECATION] HTTParty will no longer override `response#nil?`.
-This functionality will be removed in future versions.
-Please, add explicit check `response.body.nil? || response.body.empty?`.
-For more info refer to: https://github.com/jnunemaker/httparty/issues/568
-C:/Ruby27-x64/lib/ruby/gems/2.7.0/gems/nokogiri-1.10.10-x64-mingw32/lib/nokogiri/html/document.rb:199:in `parse'
-Loading...
 1- Engineering Manager (m/f/d): cargo.one· Remote (Selected Countries)